-A Greenhouse is an excellent option that can provide your Cannabis plants with an ideal environment to grow and flourish, in comparison to integrating it into your existing garden.
-However, there are a lot of key elements to carefully consider before starting on this kind of project.
+A Greenhouse is an excellent option that can provide your flowers with an ideal environment to flourish, in comparison to integrating it into your existing garden.
+However, there are many vital elements to consider carefully before starting on this kind of project.

-When it comes to planning the structure, it is important to know exactly what your grow space will need in terms of size, environmental controls and protection from the wind and weather.
-Keep in mind that in the colder months of the year, we may experience more extreme weather and dramatic temperature shifts, this can be damaging to the growth of your plants.
+When it comes to planning the structure, it is essential to know what your grow space will need in terms of size, environmental controls and protection from the wind and weather.
+Keep in mind that in the colder months of the year, we may experience more extreme weather and dramatic temperature shifts, damaging your flowers' growth.

 Optimizing your Growing System

-With Canada’s unpredictable weather and temperature changes, it can take a toll on getting your plants to flourishing.
-Cannabis plants tend to thrive in warm and dry growing conditions, so we suggest that you aim to keep the temperature around 65 to 84° F. (18 to 29°C) in the greenhouse, a warm and balanced temperature will keep the plants happy.
-However, the temperature will always need to be monitored and adjusted throughout the growing process.
+With Canada's unpredictable weather and temperature changes, it can take a toll on getting your garden to flourish.
+Cannabis tends to thrive in warm and dry conditions, so we suggest that you aim to keep the temperature around 65 to 84° F. (18 to 29°C), a warm and balanced climate will keep them happy.
+However, the weather will always need to be monitored and adjusted throughout the growing process.

-Something to consider for your greenhouse: During the colder months, we advise implementing a Greenhouse Heating System, which will allow you to carefully control the temperature and raise the heat as needed.
-In contrast to that, in the warmer months, it is important to consider a Cooling and Ventilation system, as this will be critical in minimizing any heat build-up, that could result in unwanted humidity.
+Something to consider for your greenhouse: During the colder season, we advise implementing a heating system, which will allow you to control the temperature and raise the heat as needed carefully.
+In contrast to that, it is vital to consider a Cooling and Ventilation system in the warmer season.
+Air will be critical in minimizing any heat build-up, which could result in unwanted humidity.

-Humidity can affect your Cannabis plants drastically.
-If it becomes too humid, the plant could develop mold or mildew, which can be dangerous if not spotted and if it is not warm enough, you could dry out your plants and hinder the growing process.
+Humidity can affect your plants drastically.
+If it becomes too humid, it could develop mould or mildew, which can be dangerous if not spotted, and if it is not warm enough, you could dry out your plants and hinder the process.
 And with any plant, knowing what helps the plant thrive will change the way you tend to your plants.
-For example: the Cannabis plant tends to thrive in a higher humidity level while in the vegetative stage, but when in the flowering stage, it prefers lower humidity.
+For example, Cannabis tends to thrive in a higher humidity level while in the vegetative stage, but it prefers lower humidity in the flowering stage.

 Recommendations for Ventilation

-Concerned about the airflow?
-It’s important to build a sense of flexibility in your greenhouse design and consider ways to dehumidify the atmosphere.
-This will help your plants breathe and grow smoothly as the seasons transition.
-Types of ventilation breaks down into two main categories: Natural ventilation with roof and sidewall ventilations or forced air ventilations like exhaust fans or sometimes cooling pads.
-Ventilation allows hot air to be removed from inside the greenhouse, putting fans to help circulate airflow, which is good for keeping your plants healthy.
+Are you concerned about the airflow?
+It's essential to build a sense of flexibility in your greenhouse design and consider ways to dehumidify the atmosphere.
+A good climate will help your leaves breathe and grow smoothly as the season transition.
+Types of ventilation break down into two main categories: Natural ventilation with roof and sidewall ventilation or forced air ventilations like exhaust fans or sometimes cooling pads.
+Ventilation allows hot air to be removed from the inside, putting fans to help circulate airflow, which is useful for keeping your plants healthy.

 Lighting Adjustments and Blackout Time

-During the colder months, daylight is much shorter and this can be slightly problematic depending what stage your plant is at.
-Growing in a greenhouse gives the advantage of natural sunlight, which is a cost-efficient solution, and gives the plant what it needs to grow.
-However, when your Cannabis plant reaches the vegetative state, it will require approximately 18 hours of light, and for that reason, we suggest putting in an additional light source to optimize year-round production.
+During the colder months, daylight is much shorter, and this can be slightly problematic, depending on what stage your plant is flowering.
+Growing in a greenhouse gives the advantage of natural sunlight, a cost-efficient solution, and provides the plant with what it needs to thrive.
+However, when your Cannabis reaches the vegetative state, it will require approximately 18 hours of light.
+For that reason, we suggest putting in an additional light source to optimize year-round production.

-Understanding the stages of your plant can change the way your plant grows.
-During the Flowering Stage, the plant prefers longer periods of time in darkness, approximately 12 hours of uninterrupted darkness.
-Blackout curtains allows for the required amount of light deprivation for the plant, covering any spots that light can come in, even light traps for exhaust fans – your plants will thank you!
+Understanding the stages can change the way your plant grows.
+The Flowering Stage prefers more extended periods in darkness, approximately 12 hours of the uninterrupted night.
+Blackout curtains allow for the required amount of light deprivation for the plant, covering any spots that light can come in, even light traps for exhaust fans – your plants will thank you!

-There are dozens of flowers and herbs that can help add nutrients to the soil and act as a natural pesticide to repel any unwanted visitors, as well as combat the smell around harvest time.
-Herbs such as Mint, Rosemary and Thyme are great for combating the smell as well as flowers such as Lavender, Jasmine and Lilac.
+There are dozens of flowers and herbs that can add nutrients to the soil and act as a natural pesticide to repel any unwanted visitors and combat the smell around harvest time.
+Herbs such as Mint, Rosemary and Thyme are great for tackling the scent and flowers such as Lavender, Jasmine and Lilac.
 Herbs like Cilantro, Dill and Peppermint help to deter pests.
-If you prefer flowers, Chrysanthemums, Marigolds and Sunflowers are a good start.
+If you prefer flowers, Chrysanthemums, Marigolds, and Sunflowers are a good start.